 Congratulations, you’re engaged!
 It’s time to plan your wedding day.
-But perhaps due to unforeseen circumstances this year (2020) you’re probably considering to elope rather than have a traditional big wedding with many peoples.
 Some couples think of eloping by escaping to the tropical island like Bali.
 If you are thinking about having a Bali elopement, then you came to the right place to gather up all the inspiration and information you need to make your wedding day perfect.

 By eloping in Bali you do not need to worry about inviting a bunch of guests.
 The elopement can actually be fun and more romantic!
 If you love adventure, romance, and if you’re aiming to have a day just for the two of you, then you have to come to Bali to elope!
 I have shot many elopements in Bali and have witnessed all the processes from start to finish so I have many experiences handling it.
 Here are some pieces of advice from me on how to elope in Bali for the most intimate day.